Palindromic widths of graph of groups: Abstract

 \section{Abstract}

+In this paper we answer questions raised by Bardakov and Gongopadhyay in \emph{Comm Algebra, vol 43, issue 11 (2015), 4809--4824}.
 We prove that the palindromic width of HNN extension of a group by proper associated subgroups is infinite.
 We also prove that the palindromic width of the amalgamated free product of two groups via a proper subgroup is infinite (except when the amalgamated subgroup has index two in each of the factors).
-Combining these results it follows that the palindromic width of the fundamental group of a graph of groups is infinite, in most of the cases.
+Combining these results it follows that the palindromic width of the fundamental group of a graph of groups is mostly infinite.